eichristenson/Stacy-Ceballos-Index/Virus-Graph-and-Isc-Code-Elijah-Christenson-Final.md

 ### Code to make graph with asymptotes and shading

-    This helps to better visualize the I~SC~ and AUC
+    This helps to better visualize the ISC and AUC

 ``` r
 ggplot(datafile, aes(x=time.hpi)) +